CayLangDev/CayLang/README.md

 CayLang is a powerful directory description and manipulation language and toolkit.

-To learn about cay, its implementation and goals you can read through the markdown files in spec.
+To learn about cay, its implementation and goals you can read through the markdown files in `docs/spec`.

-For interacting with this iteration of Cay the FinalImplementationGuide documents all existing features with a simple example.
+For interacting with this iteration of Cay the `FinalImplementationGuide` in `spec` documents all existing features with a simple example.

 ## Installation
 ### Compile from source